 In terms of the provisions of Section 197(12) of the Act read with Rule 5(2) & 5(3)of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 asamended a statement showing the names and other particulars of the employees drawingremuneration in excess of the limits set out in the said Rules are provided in the AnnualReport which forms part of this report.

-Disclosures relating to the remuneration and other details as required under Section197(12) of the Act read with Rule 5(1) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 201 4 as amended are also provided in the Annual Reportwhich forms part of this Report.
+Disclosures relating to the remuneration and other details as required under Section197(12) of the Act read with Rule 5(1) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 as amended also form part of this Annual Report.

 Conservation of Energy Technology Absorption and Foreign Exchange Earnings and Outgo

-The particulars as required to be disclosed in terms of Section 134(3)(m) of the Actread with Rule 8 of the Companies (Accounts) Rules 2014 are given in Annexure - Dforming part of this Report.
+The particulars as required to be disclosed in terms of Section 134(3)(m) of the Actread with Rule 8 of the Companies (Accounts) Rules 2014 are given in Annexure Bforming part of this Report.

 Whistle Blower (Vigil Mechanism)